Located on the southeast strip of Maine that lies on the coast lies Bar Harbor, Maine.

 They’re famously one of two restaurants in Maine that have received the Wine Spectator Award of Excellence.
 Beyond simply winning the award, they’ve won it every year since 2004.

 Good food and great wine is a hard pair to beat.
-This plus their unique blend of Latin flair and seafood makes this restaurant land on the must-visit list for tourists and locals alike.
+This, plus their unique blend of Latin flair and seafood makes this restaurant land on the must-visit list of Bar Harbor restaurants for tourists and locals alike.

 80 Cottage Street // +1 207-288-3586